 Trusted by thousands of people like you who've reviewed us on Trustpilot.

 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

 No. We can search for travel insurance quotes for all ages.
 However, the number of annual multi-trip quotes for older travellers may be limited due to age restrictions imposed by the providers that we search.
 If you are unable to get an annual trip quote, try a single trip quote instead.

 Single trip cover usually can cover you for up to 45 days, but a few providers may be able to cover you for up to 94 days.
-If you are getting annual trip cover, there will be a maximum amount of days that you are covered for any one trip, but we'll let you know what this is for your quote!
+If you are getting annual trip cover, there will be a maximum number of days that you are covered for any one trip, but we'll let you know what this is for your quote!

-A pre-existing condition is a diagnosed medical condition that existed prior to taking out a policy.
+A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
 We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the travellers conditions.
-This could be a condition that a traveller has now, or has had in the past.
-If you are not sure what conditons you need to declare, we have online support available to help you 24/7!
+If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+This could be a condition that a traveller has now or has had in the past.
+If you are not sure what conditions you need to declare, we have online support available to help you 24/7!

 Trusted by people